 Bars on payment plans create needless barriers to payment for people who cannot pay an entire fine or fee up front, but some states never allow people to use payment plans.
 Others authorize-but do not require-judges to allow payment plans, leaving some people who cannot afford to pay upfront vulnerable.
 States should mandate that anyone can choose to pay fines and fees on a payment plan if they cannot afford to pay immediately, without incurring any additional fees or interest charges, but only five do so to date.
-Alabama law provides that courts may allow the payment plans may be 7unavailable to some people who cannot afford to pay.
-Additionally, according to interviews with local practitioners, courts sometimes impose additional fees or interest charges when they do order payment plans.xi
+Kansas permits courts to order payment plans for the payment of fees, but it does not require courts to offer them as a matter of right.^{xi}

-Recommendation: Alabama should mandate that anyone can choose to pay fines and fees on a payment plan, without incurring any additional fees or interest charges.
+Recommendation: Kansas should mandate that anyone can choose to pay fines and fees on a payment plan, without incurring any additional fees or interest charges.